apache/incubator-baremaps/docs/examples/openstreetmap/index.md

   --style 'style.json'
 ```

-Well done, a local tile server should have started and you can open a map of Liechtenstein in your browser ([http://localhost:9000/](http://localhost:9000/))!
+Well done, a local development server should have started.
+You can now visualize a map of Liechtenstein in your browser ([http://localhost:9000/](http://localhost:9000/))!
-Baremaps dynamically generates a blueprint [Mapbox Style](https://docs.mapbox.com/mapbox-gl-js/style-spec/) from the json configuration file.
-It is aimed at quickly previsualizing the data and provides a foundation for creating more complex styles.
 Notice that the changes in the configuration files are automatically reloaded by the browser.

 ### Under the Hood (Optional)